-Eyes are the most important part of a portrait, so not only must they be sharp, but they must be well lit to suit the emotion of the image.
-For this reason catchlights in photography are incredibly important.
+Eyes are the most important part of a portrait, so not only must they be sharp, but they must be well lit to suit the emotion of the image, so catchlights in photography are incredibly important.

 What are catchlights in photography?